IkarosKappler/tswebpack/README.md

 I have seen people who add the bundle into their repository, some don't.

-It's up to you, but imagine that not everone has a build chain set up and ready and maybe just want to have a peek into your library.
+It's up to you, but imagine that not everyone has a build chain set up and ready and maybe just want to have a peek into your library.
 Imagine there is a bundled file that's ready to be used out of the box.

 So let's bundle our project.